mcvm-launcher/mcvm/docs/Configuring.md

 - `client_type` (Optional): The modification type for the client.
 Defaults to using the `modloader` setting.
 - `server_type` (Optional): The modification type for the server.
 Defaults to using the `modloader` setting.
 - `instances`: The list of instances attached to this profile.
-- `packages` (Optional): The list of packages installed for this profile.
+- `packages` (Optional): Can either be a list of packages to apply to every instance in the profile, or an object of multiple lists with a different set of packages for each type of instance.
+The `global` key will apply to every instance.
+These override packages installed globally, but can be overridden by instances.
 - `stability` (Optional): Global stability setting for all packages in this profile.
 Defaults to `"stable"`.

 ## Instances